-We have audited the accompanying statements of financial position of Enosh - The Israeli Mental Health Association (hereinafter - "the Association") as of December 31, 2023 and 2022 and the related statements of activities, changes in net assets, and cash flows for the years then ended.
+We have audited the accompanying statements of financial position of Enosh - The Israeli Mental Health Association (hereinafter - "the Association") as at December 31, 2024 and 2023 and the related statements of activities, changes in net assets, and cash flows for the years then ended.
 These financial statements are the responsibility of the Association's Board and Management.
 Our responsibility is to express an opinion on these financial statements based on our audit.